soraschools/full-stack-challenge/README.md

 node server.js
 ```

-Feel free to use or scaffold code or completely disregard it!
+Feel free to use the scaffold code or completely disregard it!
 It's only there to make your life easier.
-A good place to start would be the 'server.js' file.
+A good place to start would be the routes in the 'server.js' file.